Stevensousa67/COMP499/README.md

 	•	Explore available campgrounds
 	•	View campground details
+ 	•	Create new campgrounds
 	•	Leave reviews or feedback
+ 	•	User account management, such as creation, login, and sign-out

 This project involves building both front-end and back-end components, along with database integration.